-Crappie Fishing Lures are separated by Crappie Fishing Lure Manufacturer.
+Crappie Jigs and Fishing Lures are separated by Crappie Fishing Lure Manufacturer.

 Habitat: Crappie, common name of either of two species of North American fish found in ponds and streams of the Mississippi Valley and Great Lakes areas.
 They resemble the various species of bass and sunfish.
 The white crappie has six spines in its dorsal fin; the black crappie has seven or eight dorsal spines.
 Both fish weigh up to 2.2 kg (up to 5 lb).
 An adult crappie measures 30 cm (12 in).

 Recommended Crappie Fishing Jigs, Crappie Lures and Crappie Fishing Jig Kits: